als-unhooked

 });

-If you determine that you do need to use Namespace#bindEmitter, be sure to install emitter-listener, as it is not installed alongside als-unhooked by default.
+If you do need to use Namespace#bindEmitter, be sure to install emitter-listener, as it is not installed alongside als-unhooked by default.

 Thanks to @jeff-lewis for cls-hooked, and to the many others who have contributed to async context tracking in node over the years.